RavensbourneWebMedia/Web-development-workshop/sessions/04/README.md

 Translate your wireframes into HTML & CSS

-Bonus: sdd JS when you're done with the previous two.
+Bonus: add JS when you're done with the previous two.

+### Blog

+Read a section from Infoadvocacy and write about how you can you use that technique(s) in your project.